Sunday, 9 October 2016

 Nizam VI (sitting 3rd from Left)

-Nizam VII busy reading a document
+Nizam VII busy reading a petition

 Nizam VI --Asaf Jah VI, Sir Mir Mahboob Ali Khan Siddiqi Bayafandi GCB GCSI was the 6th Nizam of Hyderabad.
 He ruled Hyderabad State, one of the Princely states in India between 1869 and 1911.